 - Audit engagement letter

 - General representation letter

 - Various tax return documents

 - Audited financial statements

 - Confirmations such as:

-- Bank confirmation
+- o Bank confirmation

-- Investment confirmation
+- o Investment confirmation

-- Loan confirmation
+- o Loan confirmation

-- Legal confirmation
+- o Legal confirmation

 Directors are required to provide information requested by the auditor, as they are responsible for governing the condominium corporation.
 If the condominium corporation uses a condominium management company, the management company will be required to provide the auditor with all information requested in a timely manner to facilitate completion of the audit in time for the AGM deadline.